- Bachelor of Business Administration (B.B.A.)

 Program Offerings at Grand Valley

-You may choose one of two emphasis areas:
+You may choose one of three emphasis areas:

-- General emphasis − teaches critical analytical skills for business decision making.
+- General and Honors emphasis teach critical thinking analytical skills for business decision making.

 Aside from the B.B.A. and economics core requirements, business economic major electives include courses about: